bradleymackey/vault-ios/Vault/README.md

 2. HKDF, 256 bit key length, SHA3 (SHA512)
 3. scrypt, 256 bit key length, N = 1 << 18, r = 8, p = 1

+### `vault.keygen.item.fast.v1`

+A composition key deriver, using the same salt at each step, in this order:

+1. scrypt, 256 bit key length, N = 1 << 6, r = 4, p = 1
+2. PBKDF2, 256 bit key length, SHA2 (SHA384), 1001 iterations

+### `vault.keygen.item.secure.v1`

+A composition key deriver, using the same salt at each step, in this order:

+1. scrypt, 256 bit key length, N = 1 << 8, r = 4, p = 1
+2. PBKDF2, 256 bit key length, SHA2 (SHA384), 372002 iterations

 ### `vault.keygen.testing`

 Only for use during testing.
 Algorithm is liable to change.

 ### `vault.keygen.failing`

 Only for use during testing.
 Designed to cause an internal error during key generation.

 ## Testing Configuration